Sign up to our Newsletter

 3. How Long Does it Take to Become an Appellate Lawyer?

-It will take at least seven years of formal training to become an appellate lawyer.
+Becoming an appellate lawyer will take at least seven years of formal training.
 If you pursue more advanced training, you can add one more year to this timeline.
+However, since this specialty is highly competitive and selective, finding a full-time position at a large law firm may take longer.

 4. What Experience Do I Need to Become an Appellate Lawyer?